MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 ---
 # Add code to enable SSO in your bot app

-Before you add code to enable SSO, ensure that you've registered your app with Azure AD.
+Before you add code to enable SSO, ensure that you've configured your app with Azure AD.

 > [!div class="nextstepaction"]
 > [Configure bot app in Azure AD](bot-sso-register-aad.md)